awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

 1. Create a Kubernetes deployment\.
 This sample deployment pulls a container image from a public repository and deploys three replicas \(individual Pods\) of it to your cluster\.
 To learn more, see [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) in the Kubernetes documentation\.
 You can deploy the application to Linux or Windows nodes\.
 If you're deploying to Fargate, then you can only deploy a Linux application\.

    1. Save the following contents to a file named `eks-sample-deployment.yaml`\.
 The containers in the sample application don't use network storage, but you might have applications that need to\.
-For more information, see [Store application data](storage.md)\.
+For more information, see [Store application data for your cluster](storage.md)\.

 ------
 #### [ Linux ]